top of page

 Author's Note to Readers:

-The following essays are no longer available, as Medium has cancelled my membership and blocked my essays on grounds of promoting hatred.
-The essays under contention focused on the emerging negative consequences of performing surgery on underage boys and girls to transition them.
+The following essays are no longer available, as Medium has cancelled my membership and blocked my essays on grounds of promoting hatred (i.e., challenging the woke paradigm).
+The essays under contention focused on the emerging negative consequences puberty blockers andperforming surgery on underage boys and girls to transition them.
 Some 900 essays posted to Medium during 2020-2023 will be transitioned to this website as soon as my day job permits.
 Many thanks to all my loyal readers for their patience and support.

 bottom of page